-COMP 322 Spring 2016
+COMP 322 Spring 2017

-Homework 4: due by 12noon on Monday, April 11, 2016 Instructor: Vivek Sarkar, Co-Instructor: Shams Imam.
+Homework 4: due by 11:59pm on Wednesday, April 12, 2017 Instructor: Vivek Sarkar, Co-Instructor: Mackale Joyner.

-Checkpoint 1 due by 12noon on Monday, April 4, 2016 Total score: 100 points
+Checkpoint 1 due by 11:59pm on Wednesday, April 5, 2017 Total score: 100 points

-All homeworks should be submitted in a directory named "hw_4" in your svn repository for this course.
-In case of problems committing your files, please contact the teaching staff at comp322-staff@rice.edu before the deadline to get help resolving for your issues.
-No late submissions will be accepted unless you are using your slip days.
+All homeworks should be submitted through the Autograder, and also committed in the svn repository at https://svn.rice.edu/r/comp322/turnin/S17/your-netid/hw_4 that we will create for you.
+In case of problems committing your files, please contact the teaching staff at comp322-staff@mailman.rice.edu before the deadline to get help resolving for your issues.